Cislunar-Explorers/GroundSoftware/UDP_groundstation/README.md

 # Set up instructions
 <i>Note</i>: Before running the UDP server, make sure the Django server is running.
-If unsure, follow the url localhost:8000 on the HITL Pi's browser.
-If the page does not return a Django REST Framework page titled "Test Connection", you need to start the Django server - follow the instructions in the Django step link above.
+If unsure, follow the url https://cislunar-data.herokuapp.com/.

 Install requests if not installed on system.
 ```
 pip install requests
 ```